thisislokesh/thisislokesh/README.md

 # Lokesh Dange
 ## Product Manager | AI & LLM Enthusiast | Vibe Coder

-👋 Hello!
-I'm Lokesh, a Product Manager with 6 years of experience and a passion for AI & LLM Applications.
-Always curious and eager to learn, I love exploring the intersection of product strategy and cutting-edge technologies.
+Hello!
+I'm Lokesh, a PM with 6 years of experience and a passion for AI & LLM applications.
+I thrive on crafting user-centric solutions at the intersection of product strategy and cutting-edge AI technologies, always eager to push the boundaries of innovation.

 ## 🚀 Professional Experience